oshurecat/NeutralInModes/README-en.md

 ## Credits
 (Thank you for the reference.
 Thank you very much)
 - [BepInEx](https://github.com/BepInEx/BepInEx) ※Used for MOD adaptations.
-- [TheOtherRoles](https://github.com/TheOtherRolesAU/TheOtherRoles)※We're referring to the mod's creation and the source code for the roles. thank you, TheOtherRolesAU!
+- [TheOtherRoles](https://github.com/TheOtherRolesAU/TheOtherRoles)※We're referring to the mod's creation and the source code for the roles.Thank you, TheOtherRolesAU!
 - [SuperNewRoles](https://github.com/ykundesu/SuperNewRoles) ※We are referring to the source code of how to make mods and positions, REDAME.Thank you **ykundesu**!